kimtth/a2a-protocol-semantic-kernel/README.md

 This project implements the A2A (Agent-to-Agent) 🤖🤝🤖 protocol using Microsoft's Semantic Kernel framework.
 The A2A protocol, proposed by Google, is designed as a communication protocol between AI agents.

+> [!IMPORTANT]
+> 🔹The official sample using Semantic Kernel was released one day after this repository.
+> 🔹https://github.com/google/A2A > samples/python/agents/semantickernel/agent.py

 ## Project Structure

 ```